 8. Water is essential for hydration.

-We have summarized the list of foods below that are allowed, prohibited and should be avoided by people with peptic ulcer.
+We have summarized the list of foods below that are allowed, prohibited, and should be avoided by people with peptic ulcers.

-- Low-fat milk, low-fat cheeses, yoghurt, fermented milk
+- Low-fat milk, low-fat cheeses, yogurt, fermented milk

 - Flaxseed, Brazilian nut, walnuts